fenimore/chesscargot/README.md

-# chesspolyp
+# snail chess
-chess client using chess.js and chessboard.js and uses PHP/MySql.
+chess client using chess.js and chessboard.js and uses PHP/MySql.<br>This application is intended to be loaded onto a server for a private game database.
 <br>
-TODO:
+# TODO:<br>
 add game viewer... forward as well as undo button....
 <br>
-add writemove directly from the board's position/history<br>
+add write-move directly from the board's position/history<br>
 footer?
 <br>
-the delete page is not pretty
+the delete page is not pretty<br>email response?